Localisations and completions of nilpotent $G$-spaces: Nilpotent -spaces

 Then the square is a homotopy fibre square.

 \end{Theorem}

-\begin{proof} Since taking fixed points preserves homotopy fibre squares, we can reduce to a pointwise statement with sets of primes $T$ and $S$.
-In this case, the theorem follows from \ref{dia1} and successive applications of the pasting lemma for homotopy pullbacks, \cite[Proposition 13.3.15]{H03}. \end{proof}
+\begin{proof} Since taking fixed points detects homotopy fibre squares, we can reduce the theorem to a pointwise statement with sets of primes $T$ and $S$.
+In this case, the theorem follows from (\ref{dia1}) and successive applications of the pasting lemma for homotopy pullbacks, \cite[Proposition 13.3.15]{H03}. \end{proof}

-When $\mathbf{T}$ is a constant localization system, we can derive, as in \cite[Theorem 13.1.1]{MP12}, a fracture square for homotopy classes $[K,X]$, under certain finiteness hypotheses on $K$ and $X$.

-\begin{Lemma} Let $X$ be a nilpotent $G$-space.
-Let $\mathbf{T}$ be a constant localization system and, if the coefficient is 1, suppose that, for all $i \geq 1$ and subgroups $H$ of $G$, $\pi_i(X^H)$ is finitely $T$-generated.
-Let $K$ be a connected $n$-dimensional finite based G-CW complex with a single 0-cell, which is the basepoint.
-Then: